 - … because Jesus was baptized and wants us to baptize others.
 In Matthew 3:16, we learn about the time when Jesus Himself was baptized before He started His ministry on earth.
 If the Son of God pursued baptism, so should we.
 Later, Jesus told us in Matthew 28:19-20 He wants us to spread His message of love.
 He told us to continue baptizing and being baptized!
 Okay, Jesus.
 We’re happy to obey.

 - … because you’ve decided to follow Jesus and you want people to know.
 Making the decision to become a follower of Christ is the best decision you’ll ever make.
 When you make a life-changing decision like this, you want to tell everyone about the new hope you’ve found in Jesus!
+You want to let people know you believe God is real.
 Our faith should be personal, but not private.
 Baptism is about going public with your faith.

 - … because baptism is a powerful symbol of what Jesus did for us.
 When we’re baptized, we’re reminded of what Jesus did for us.
 When we go down into the water, we’re reminded of Jesus’ death on the cross and His payment for our sins.
 But when we come out of the water, we’re reminded that three days later, Jesus rose from the dead!
 2 Corinthians 5:17 tells us that if we’re in Christ, we’re new creations.
 Baptism reminds us that the old is gone, and the new has come!